Geometry-Informed Neural Networks: Conclusion

 \section{Conclusion}

-We have introduced geometry-informed neural networks demonstrating generative modeling driven solely by geometric constraints and diversity as a remedy to mode collapse.
-We have considered several differentiable losses, most notably connectedness, and have step-by-step demonstrated GINNs experimentally, culminating in a realistic 3D engineering design use case.
+We have introduced geometry-informed neural networks demonstrating shape-generative modeling driven solely by geometric constraints and objectives.
+After formulating the learning problem and discussing key theoretical and practical aspects, we applied GINNs to a range of problems.

-\paragraph{Limitations and future work.} Generative GINNs combine several known and novel components, each of which warrants an in-depth study of theoretical and practical aspects.
-It is worth exploring several alternatives to the shape distance and its aggregation, architecture, and conditioning mechanism, as well as connectedness, whose current implementation is computationally costly and deviates from the theoretical foundation due to the necessary robustness.
-Likewise, investigating a broad range of constraints spanning and combining geometry, topology, physics, and other domains like vision presents a clear avenue for future investigation.
-An observed limitation of GINN training is the sensitivity to hyperparameters including the balancing of many losses.
-Replacing some losses with hard constraints can help mitigate this.
-In addition to scaling up the training, we believe tackling these aspects can help transfer the success of NNs to practical applications in design synthesis and related tasks.